Subspace Methods for 3-Parameter Eigenvalue Problems: Abstract

 \subsection{Outline}

-We start with three particular applications giving rise to 3-parameter eigenvalue problems in Section~\ref{sec:motivation}; this is followed by a brief review of subspace iteration approaches for the 2-parameter case in Section~\ref{sec:2parameter}.
+We start with two particular applications giving rise to 3-parameter eigenvalue problems in Section~\ref{sec:motivation}; this is followed by a brief review of subspace iteration approaches for the 2-parameter case in Section~\ref{sec:2parameter}.
 In particular, efficient solutions of the linear system $\Delta_2 w = \Delta_0 v$ with or without projections via their Sylvester equation characterization facilitate these approaches.

 The main body is Section~\ref{sec:3par}, which introduces iterative methods for the extraction of a few targeted eigenvalues of a 3-parameter eigenvalue problem.
-A Jacobi--Davidson method is proposed in Subsection~\ref{subsec:JD}.
-The difficulty intrinsic to applying a Krylov subspace method directly to $\Delta_3 z = \lambda_3 \Delta_0 z$ is pointed out in Subsection~\ref{subs:fullKrylov}.
-Consequently, in Subsection~\ref{sec:3SubIter_v1}, a subspace iteration method that does not work on the full linear systems, but rather solves their projections onto Krylov subspaces, is described.
+A Jacobi--Davidson method is proposed in Section~\ref{subsec:JD}.
+The difficulty intrinsic to applying a Krylov subspace method directly to $\Delta_3 z = \lambda_3 \Delta_0 z$ is pointed out in Section~\ref{subs:fullKrylov}.
+Consequently, in Section~\ref{sec:3SubIter_v1}, a subspace iteration method that does not work on the full linear systems, but rather solves their projections onto Krylov subspaces, is described.
 The downside of this approach is that in every iteration it requires low-rank third-order tensor approximations for the solutions of the linear systems.
-Finally, an efficient Krylov subspace based subspace iteration is proposed in Subsection~\ref{sec:3SubIter}, which employs the projection ideas in Subsection~\ref{sec:3SubIter_v1}, but removes the need for low-rank tensor approximations.
+Finally, an efficient Krylov subspace based subspace iteration is proposed in Section~\ref{sec:3SubIter}, which employs the projection ideas in Section~\ref{sec:3SubIter_v1}, but removes the need for low-rank tensor approximations.

 Section~\ref{sec:NumResults} is devoted to extensive numerical experiments.
 In particular, we illustrate how the proposed Jacobi--Davidson and subspace iteration methods perform on the 3-parameter eigenvalue problems resulting from the applications in Section~\ref{sec:motivation}, as well as on a random synthetic example.